 Slice the steaks and spoon the fresh chimichurri over the top.
 Enjoy while warm!

-Chimichurri steak is super versatile; you can enjoy it on its own with different side dishes such as green chile potato gratin, potato fries, baked potatoes, and simple salads.
+More recipes to serve with this super versatile Chimichurri Steak Recipe; you can enjoy it on its own with different side dishes like potato fries, baked potatoes, and simple salads.
+Don't forget corn pudding with green chiles.

 You can also thinly slice the grilled steak and serve it in a Chimichurri Steak Sandwich.
 The sliced steak with chimichurri sauce is also delicious rolled in fresh corn tortillas and served a carne asada taco.